-Music - Vocal/Choral - Concert Choir (AMV10/20)
+Music - Vocal/Choral - Concert Choir (AMV10/20) (May or may not be scheduled in 2020-21.)

 This half-credit course is based on the belief that we all have voices which can be trained to sing well.
 Students need no musical background, only a love for singing in order to participate in the choir.
 In this course students will learn the fundamentals of vocal and performance technique and acquire a sensitivity toward choral music.
 Choir practices take place twice every week during school time and work toward performances, which are a necessary and important component of this course.
 Prerequisite: None